The History of Athens

 146 BC: The Romans invaded Athens, and Greece became part of the Roman Empire.

-Watch the video to see what happened when Delphi met the philosophers at the Acropolis!
+Watch the video to see what happened when Delphi met the philosophers on the Acropolis!

 Where do you want to go next?